 Managing File Formats¶

-Unlike databases files for the most part do not have built in metadata to describe the format of the fields in the file.
+Unlike database files for the most part do not have built-in metadata to describe the format of the fields in the file.
 You must provide this to Delphix so it can update the file appropriately.
 This is done through the settings tab where you will see a menu item on the left for File Format.
 Select File Format and you will see an option to import a file format.
 This will depend on the type of file and how you want to let Delphix know the format of the file.

 Mainframe data sets and XML Files¶